MicrosoftLearning/az-2003-deploy-cloud-native-applications-using-azure-container-apps/Instructions/Labs/LAB_AK_01_deploy_manage_container_app_azure_container_apps.md

     A pipeline page opens to display the associated job.
 The job section displays job status, which progresses from Queued to Waiting.

-    It can take a couple minutes for the status to transition from Queued to Waiting.

-1. If 'Permission needed' is displayed under Job,  requires permission to proceed (), view the requirement and provide the required permissions.
+1. Check to see if 'Permission needed' is displayed under Job.

+    If the job requires permission to proceed, select **View**, and then select **Permit** to provide the required permissions.

 1. Monitor the status of the run operation and verify that the run is successful.

+    It can take a few minutes for queued job to start running.
+The job status should change to "Success".

 ### Exercise 7: Manage revisions in Azure Container Apps